-- Income tax credit on Form 502CR for student loan debt: The refundable income tax credit available for certain individuals who have incurred at least $20,000 in undergraduate student loan debt has expanded eligibility to include graduate school debt.
+- Income tax credit on Form 502CR for student loan debt: A new refundable income tax credit available for certain individuals who have incurred at least $20,000 in undergraduate student loan debt has expanded eligibility to include graduate school debt.
 Certification must be attached.

 - Many state revenue agencies, including Maryland, are requesting additional information in an effort to combat stolen-identity tax fraud and to protect you and your tax refund.
 If you and your spouse have a driver's license or state issued identification card, please provide the requested information from it.
 The return will not be rejected if you do not provide a driver's license or state-issued identification.
 If you provide this information, it may help to identify you as the taxpayer.

 New business tax credits: There are four new business tax credits available, Small Business Relief Tax Credit, Cybersecurity Incentive Tax Credit, Energy Storage Systems Tax Credit, and More Jobs for Marylanders Tax Credit.
 See Parts B, H, R, and S of Instructions to Form 500CR for more information.

 Reminder about Electronic Format: For tax years beginning after December 31, 2012, you must file your tax return electronically in order to claim a business tax credit unless you submit a waiver from the electronic filing requirement.
 To request a waiver from filing the Form 500CR electronically, you must submit a completed Form 500CRW Waiver Request For Electronic Filing of Form 500CR and it must be attached to Form 500CR in the filing of your return.